-Once you’ve created the application in your IDP, you can come back to Segment and click “Next”.
+Once you create the application in your IDP, you can come back to Segment and click “Next”.

 Configure Segment to Talk to Your IDP.

-Your IDP will provide a URL and x.509 certificate.
+Your IDP provides a URL and x.509 certificate.
 Copy them into their respective fields in Segment.

 Test your connection with IDP-initiated SSO.